Design ToolsCase StudyClient Resources

 The data stored on a hard drive is vulnerable to physical damage and deterioration.
 Hard drives are also susceptible to viruses and malware, which can corrupt or delete your data.

 Additionally, hard drives can fail without warning, leaving you without access to your essential files.
-And if you accidentally delete a file from a hard drive, it can be difficult (if not impossible) to recover.
+And if you accidentally delete a file from a hard drive, it can be tricky (if not impossible) to recover.

 Advantages of using an SSD for your computer